-Late applications are not accepted, and no separate application is required.
-Promise candidates may be asked to provide verification of family financial information including, but not limited to, what is listed on the FAFSA.
+Late financial aid applications are not accepted, and no separate application is required.
+Tech Promise candidates may be asked to provide verification of family financial information including, but not limited to, what is listed on the FAFSA.
 Students qualified to participate in the Tech Promise Program will be selected from on-time applicants.

 Learn more about the G. Wayne Clough Georgia Tech Promise Program

-- Program Overview and Criteria
+- Program Overview, Eligibility Criteria and Activities

 - G. Wayne Clough Georgia Tech Promise Program Background